sepa79/C64Piano/README.md

 C64Piano is a retro-styled browser piano inspired by the Commodore 64.
 It showcases a multi-voice tracker, pattern editor, and background waveform oscilloscopes rendered with HTML, CSS, and JavaScript.

+An engine selector lets you swap between the hybrid WebAudio synth and a pure JavaScript SID renderer to explore different timbres.

 A live demo is available on [GitHub Pages](https://sepa79.github.io/C64Piano/).

 ## Version